Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 --------------------------------
 ```

-The AXIACoin-JS Apps UI also supports multi-sig accounts, as documented in the
+The AXIA-JS Apps UI also supports multi-sig accounts, as documented in the
 [Account Generation page](learn-account-generation.md#multi-signature-accounts).
 This is easier than
 generating them manually.